Plant diseases and pests can significantly impact crop yields and quality, leading to economic

 Sign in to your Abraia account and go to

-DeepLab, to start creating a new folder (related to your
+DeepLab, to start creating a new dataset folder (related to your

-classification task) called "screws."
+classification task) called "grapevine".
 This is where you'll organize your dataset and training-related files.

 2. Download the dataset and upload the images

-Download the screws dataset and unzip the files to a location on your local machine.
-Then, click the
+Download the dataset and unzip the files to a location on your local machine.
+Then, click the "upload" button

-"upload" button to select and upload the images from the unzipped dataset to the "screws" folder in DeepLab.
+to select and upload the images from the unzipped dataset to the "grapevine" folder in DeepLab.

 Click on the "train" button to start the training process.
 A notebook interface will open.
 Input your User ID

 and the API Key in the notebook.
-These credential are necessary for accessing the Abraia's training resources.
+These credentials are necessary for accessing the Abraia's training resources.

-Click "run all" to execute the entire notebook, which includes loading the dataset, defining the model, and
+Then click "run all" to execute the training dashboard, which be in charge of loading the dataset, defining and

-Once the notebook finished execution, the trained model will be saved in the "screws" folder.
+Once the notebook finished execution, the trained model will be saved in the "grapevine" folder.

 5. Test the model in your own device with DeepLab

-Navigate to the "screws" folder and select the images you want to test.
+Navigate to the "grapevine" folder and select the images you want to test.
 Then, double-click on one of the

 selected images to open the testing interface.
 DeepLab will display the model's predictions, indicating whether

 Congratulations!
-You have successfully trained a classifier for screws using DeepLab.
-This tutorial provides a
+You have successfully trained a classifier for diseases prediction using DeepLab.
+This tutorial

-basic overview, and you can further explore advanced features, optimize your model, and fine-tune parameters based
+provides a basic overview, and you can further explore advanced features, optimize your model, and fine-tune